CULTURAL REPORT

 Points of Inquiry

 The Cognitive Ceiling says there are limits to what the augmented mind can process.
-The Dumb Supper says: what if the problem isn’t too little processing, but too much?
+The Dumb Supper asks a different question: what if the problem isn’t too little processing, but too much?
 Radical presence without cognitive processing — the Ceiling’s antithesis practiced as weekly ritual.

 The Warmth Tax prices human warmth as a commodity.
 The Dumb Supper inverts it completely — warmth through the absence of words rather than their presence.
 No one is performing care.
 No one is being charged for connection.
 Fourteen people are simply sitting in a room, eating, looking at each other.
 That this feels radical says more about the Sprawl than it does about the supper.